 Is the Harambe System Worth It?

-For years, the X3 Bar system (which we discuss in greater detail below) was really the only serious band resistance system for serious athletes while also offering ease of use to more casual exercisers.
-The great news is that Harambe System’s entry into the market finally meant that consumers had viable choices to decide between.
+For years, the X3 Bar system (which we discuss in greater detail below) was really the only serious band resistance system for serious athletes that was also easy for more casual exercisers to use.
+Harambe System’s entry into the market finally meant that consumers had viable choices to decide between.

-As of this writing, the K Bundle is listed at $790 pounds and the T Bundle is listed at $650, both of which are more expensive than most competitors.
-It does have some great features that could make it a good product for you:
+As of this writing, the K Bundle is listed at a starting price of $817 and the T Bundle is listed at $459, which are both more expensive than most competitors.
+However, it has some great features that could make it a good product for you.

 Great For: